Autodesk/sydevs/getting_started/part01.md

             setting_up/
 ```

 This is the project you will use for the Getting Started tutorial.
-When you begin other projects, choose different names for the project folder (`sydevs-examples`) and the folder that will contain reusable code (`examples`).
-In other projects, your first simulation will not be called `setting_up`, so change this folder name as well.
-Other names can also be changed.
-For example, you might prefer your compiled data to go in a folder named `build` instead of `bin`.

-Now download and extract a SyDEVS release from [github.com/Autodesk/sydevs/releases](https://github.com/Autodesk/sydevs/releases) (version 0.4.1 or later).
+Now download and extract a SyDEVS release from [github.com/Autodesk/sydevs/releases](https://github.com/Autodesk/sydevs/releases) (version 0.4.1 or later, preferably the most recent release).
 Choose a zip file that matches your operating system and C++ compiler.
 On Windows, prefer archives with the suffix `_All` to those that end with `_Debug` or `_Release`.

-In the extracted package should be folder with a name similar to `sydevs-v0.4.1` (the version number may be different).
+In the extracted package should be folder with a name similar to `sydevs-v0.4.2` (the version number may be different).
 Copy this folder into `external` folder of your project.
-The resulting directory structure should be as follows (except possibly with a different version number in the `sydevs-v0.4.1` folder name).
+The resulting directory structure should be as follows (except possibly with a different version number in the `sydevs-v0.4.2` folder name).
 The `core`, `systems` and `time` folders should each contain a number of header files, and the `lib` folder should contain several pre-compiled libraries.
 ```
 sydevs-examples/
     bin/
     external/
-        sydevs-v0.4.1/
+        sydevs-v0.4.2/
             include/
                 sydevs/
                     core/